-Submissions for the exhibit in the form of digital images on CD or USB flash drive will be accepted from Monday, June 3 through Friday, Aug.
+Submissions for the exhibit in the form of digital images on CD or USB flash drive will be accepted from Monday, May 31 through Monday, Aug.
 2. Artists may submit two pieces for the exhibition with a limit of three digital images per entry.
 Entry forms and properly identified images must be accompanied by a non-refundable fee of $20 per piece.
 Make check payable to West Virginia Department of Arts, Culture and History.
-Digital images can be mailed to WVDACH, West Virginia Juried Exhibition (WVJE) 2019, The Culture Center, 1900 Kanawha Blvd., E., Charleston, W.Va.
+Digital images can be mailed to WVDACH, West Virginia Juried Exhibition (WVJE) 2021, The Culture Center, 1900 Kanawha Blvd., E., Charleston, W.Va.
 25305-0300, or hand-delivered to the Culture Center at the State Capitol Complex.
 An option to email images will be available this year by first contacting Cailin Howe, exhibits coordinator, to ensure your images are submitted properly.
 Image file sizes must be small enough to be received through email, an entry form must be included, and entry fee will still need to be mailed to the department.

 Eligible entries include works created in the past two years in the areas of painting, sculpture, printmaking, drawing, photography, digital art, mixed media and crafts.